-The optional course for clinical hours completion is 1 credit and is required to continue liability coverage, supervision, and student status until degree requirement for clinical hours is fully met.
+The optional course for clinical hours completion (MFT 780) is 1 credit and is required to continue liability coverage, supervision, and student status until degree requirement for clinical hours is fully met.
+The other optional course facilitates an authorized independent study coordinated and approved by the Program Director.

-MFT 780 Clinical Internship IV, if needed to finish clinical hours MFT 790 Independent Study, an option requiring approval by the Program Director
+MFT 780 Clinical Internship IV (1 credit), if needed to finish clinical hours MFT 790 Independent Study (3 credits), an option requiring approval by the Program Director